I Analyzed 100 Top Brands' Font Strategies. Here's What Actually Works

 The $2.3 Million Font Change That Started My Obsession

-Netflix spent $2.3 million on a custom font in 2018.
+Netflix invested significantly in creating a custom font in 2018 (Source: Netflix Design Blog).
 My first reaction?
-"That's insane."
+"That's a major investment."
 My reaction after digging into the data?
-They probably saved $5 million in the first year alone.
+They likely saved substantial licensing costs in the following years.
 Here's the kicker - it wasn't about looking cool.
 It was about licensing fees.
-They were paying millions annually to use Gotham.
+They were paying significant costs annually to use Gotham.
 Creating Netflix Sans was pure business genius disguised as a design decision.

 The Netflix Font Economics